-1This table is derived from information prepared for the regulatory agencies (US Army Corps of Engineers and SWRCB) as part of a comprehensive permitting strategy to address wetlands, jurisdictional waters, and riparian areas regulated at the state and/or federal level.
+&lt;sup>1This table is derived from information prepared for the regulatory agencies (US Army Corps of Engineers and SWRCB) as part of a comprehensive permitting strategy to address wetlands, jurisdictional waters, and riparian areas regulated at the state and/or federal level.
 It does not include impact information or a beneficial uses analysis for M2 projects permitted outside of the comprehensive permitting strategy (Projects H and J).
-Projects C and K may be permitted separately; however, impact information and a beneficial uses analysis for Projects C and K is provided because these projects may be permitted under the comprehensive permitting strategy.
+Project K may be permitted separately; however, impact information and a beneficial uses analysis for Project K is provided because this project may be permitted under the comprehensive permitting strategy.